USGS WaterAlert: Email or text messages when water conditions exceed your threshold

 Real-time data from USGS gages are transmitted via satellite or other telemetry to USGS offices at various intervals;

-in most cases, once every 1 or 4 hours.
+in most cases, 1 to 4 times per hour.
 Emergency transmissions, such as during floods, may be more frequent.

 Notifications will be based on the data received at these site-dependent intervals.